nx-smul/rofi-hyprlauncher/README.md

 - Tested with **Lutris**, **Rare**, and **Heroic Launcher**.
 - Easy integration of **non-Steam games** or **added shortcuts** via SteamGridDB API.

-## Installation

-1. Download the repository.
-2. Place the provided configuration files in your **Rofi** folder.
-3. For non-Steam games or added shortcuts, obtain a **SteamGridDB API key**.
-4. To add your SteamGridDB API key, run the `add_steamgridDB_api.sh` script.

 ## Usage

 - Simply put the provided config files into your Rofi folder, and you're good to go.